 I’ve been hanging on to this adorable Williams Sonoma Star Wars Rebel Alliance Cupcake decorating kit for a while.
-I’ve used a few of the decorations to spiff up some cupcakes for my boyfriend in the past, but I rediscovered them last week as I was cleaning out the storage closet — right in time for Star Wars Day!
-I actually snagged cupcake decorations on clearance at Williams Sonoma a few years ago.
+I’ve used a few of the decorations to dress up some cupcakes for my boyfriend in the past, but I rediscovered them last week as I was cleaning out the storage closet — right in time for Star Wars Day!
+I actually snagged these cupcake decorations on clearance at Williams Sonoma a few years ago.
 (FYI, there’s actually a bunch of cute Williams Sonoma Star Wars-themed bakeware on sale for 20% off right now.)
-They don’t carry these decorations anymore, but you can still find them on eBay.
+They don’t carry these exact decorations anymore, but you can still find them on eBay.

 I think there are two key things to remember in a good buttercream: One, make sure you really whip that butter (I put my Kitchenaid whisk attachment on and let it whip it until the butter looks white).
 Two, since buttercream is primarily just butter and powdered sugar, I like to use equal parts salted and unsalted butter.
 A little salt helps balance out the sweetness.
 Make sure you start with room temperature butter, too.